DFE-Digital/dfe-wizard/README.md

 ### `have_valid_path`

-Asserts that `wizard.valid_path` equals the expected sequence of valid steps up to the stopping point.[1]
+Asserts that `wizard.valid_path` equals the expected sequence of valid steps up to the stopping point.

 ```ruby
 expect(wizard).to have_valid_path(